-What's the value of hiring a business coach/consultant?
+What is the value of hiring a business coach or consultant?

-Have you hired a business coach/consultant before and was it worth it?
+Have you hired a business coach or consultant before and was it worth it?
+What did you gain?

 I've worked with several business coaches, however, I didn't hire them.
 The arrangements were volunteered or exchanged for reciprocal goods or services of value.
 What I can tell you is that I would have gladly paid for their services because the insight and feedback was valuable.

 The only caveat I will add is that, everything is dependent on how you and the coach mesh.
 They need to understand your current situation and your goals, but you also need to work well together.

 I highly recommend working with a business coach to improve yourself and your business.